Huawei GT2e – Overall Verdict:

 The Huawei Watch GT 2e does a good job both with the standard health monitoring features as well as fitness tracking.
 Let’s start with the health monitoring features.

 A lot of the health-related features can immediately be accessed on the home screen.
 These include the automatic stress test and the 24/7 heart rate scanning.
 These features consume more battery but can be turned off in the Huawei Health App.

 Daily stats can also be quickly accessed on the main screen, but it only gives you a brief summary with no options for a more detailed view.
 You have to access the Huawei Health App to learn more about your data.

 The GT 2e also features a pretty accurate sleep monitoring feature that can be used in conjunction with Huawei’s TruSleep feature which is found in the app.
 The watch also reminds you to stand up when you have been sitting for a long period of time.
 It also notifies you when you reach your step goal, which can be set or disabled in the app.
-There’s a lot to tackle in the Huawei App, so we’ll be talking more about later in the review.
+There’s a lot to tackle in the Huawei App, so we’ll be talking more about it later in the review.

-In terms of the fitness tracking, the GT 2e features 100 sports modes in addition to the basic workout modes found on the GT 2.
-I was not able to test out all of these workout modes during my one week testing period due to the limited space that I had and due to time constraints.
+In terms of fitness tracking, the GT 2e features 100 sports modes in addition to the basic workout modes found on the GT 2.
+I was not able to test out all of these workout modes during my testing period due to the limited space that I had and time constraints.
 However, I appreciate the variety of workouts available and I will be using them in the future.
 For sure, it knocks out most of its competitors that feature very limited workout and sports modes.

 Navigating through 100 workout modes may sound like a nightmare, especially on the GT 2e’s screen.
 However, Huawei has done a great job with the presentation.